playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 This isn't just theoretically helpful to learn, though, we're able to tell Angular that we want to gain access to the underlying `ViewContainer` via a [`ViewContainerRef`](https://angular.io/api/core/ViewContainerRef).

-Similarly, as a template is handled by an `EmbeddedView` in Angular's compiler, we can programatically create an Embedded View using `ViewContainerRef.createEmbeddedView`:
+Similarly, as a template is handled by an `EmbeddedView` in Angular's compiler, we can programmatically create an Embedded View using `ViewContainerRef.createEmbeddedView`:

 ```typescript
 function injectAndRenderTemplate() {